wisc-arclab/FlatVCP/README.md

 </p>

 ## Acknowledgements
-This work was supported by the University of Wisconsin-Madison and SAE/GM AutoDrive Challenge Series II Competition.
+This work was supported by the University of Wisconsin-Madison and SAE/GM AutoDrive Challenge Series II.